top of page

 The Malan Syndrome Rare Patient Network powered by Citizen Health is a secure digital platform that organizes, summarizes and stores patient medical record information obtained from multiple hospitals and providers.

 The information collected from the health records can help to inform a better understanding of Malan syndrome and further research toward potential treatments.
 All participants have access to their health records in Citizen and control who sees the information.
-Only US-based families can enroll at this time.
+Families located in English-speaking countries can enroll at this time.
+Only genetic reports can be uploaded for those located outside of the US.

 Sanford CoRDS Logo.jpg